Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Primary attributes can also be tracked in half numbers; rather than receiving another die, an attribute with an extra .5 point has +1 reroll when using that attribute.

 .. note::
       Each primary attribute and each pool (except for Vitality) is capped at a maximum of 7, the peak of what any mortal creature can attain.
+The minimum is also 1, though it is still possible to receive attribute damage down to 0.

 --------